litsters/iarchives-technical-interview/README.md

 This repository contains code for use in iArchives technical interviews.
 It consists of two parts: a NodeJS express server and ReactJS app.
 Both will be used in the interview.

 # Prerequisites
-This code requires NodeJS and npm to run.
-If you do not have them set up on your system you will need to add them before continuing.
+This code requires NodeJS to run.
+If you do not have NodeJS set up on your system you will need to add it before continuing.

 # Running the Server
 Navigate to the server directory then follow these steps: